 10BASE-T1L is a new Ethernet physical layer standard (IEEE 802.3cg-2019) that was approved within IEEE on November 7, 2019.
 It will dramatically change the process automation industry by significantly improving plant operational efficiency through seamless Ethernet connectivity to field-level devices (sensors and actuators).
 10BASE-T1L solves the challenges that, to-date, have limited the use of Ethernet to the field in process automation.
 These challenges include power, bandwidth, cabling, distance, data islands, and intrinsically safe Zone 0 (hazardous areas) applications.
 By solving these challenges for both brownfield upgrades and new greenfield installations, 10BASE-T1L will enable new insights that were previously unavailable, such as combining process variables, secondary parameters, asset health feedback, and seamlessly communicating them to the control layer and to the cloud.
 These new insights will awaken new possibilities for data analysis, operational insights, and productivity improvements through a converged Ethernet network from the field to the cloud (see Figure 1).

 10BASE-T1L core capability is a full duplex, dc balanced, point-to-point communication scheme with PAM 3 modulation at a 7.5 MBd symbol rate with 4B3T coding.
-It supports two amplitude modes: 2.4 V peak up to 1000 m cable and 1.0 V peak at a reduced distance.
-The 1.0 V peak amplitude mode means that this new physical layer technology can also be used in the environment of explosion-proof (Ex-proof) systems and meet the strict maximum energy restrictions.
-It enables long transmission distance on two-wire technology with both power and data on a single twisted pair cable and it belongs to the family of single-pair Ethernet (SPE) media.
+It supports two amplitude modes: 2.4 V peak-to-peak up to 1000 m cable and 1.0 V peak-to-peak at a reduced distance.
+The 1.0 V peak-to-peak amplitude mode means that this new physical layer technology can also be used in the environment of explosion-proof (Ex-proof) systems and meet the strict maximum energy restrictions.
+It enables long transmission distance on 2-wire technology with both power and data on a single twisted pair cable and it belongs to the family of singlepair Ethernet (SPE) media.

 10BASE-T1L enables significantly higher power delivery to field devices; up to 500 mW in Zone 0 (intrinsically safe) applications.
 This is compared to approximately 36 mW with 4 mA to 20 mA devices.
 In nonintrinsically safe applications, up to 60 W of power is possible depending on the cable used.
 With significantly more power available at the edge of the network, new field devices with enhanced features and functions can be enabled because the power limitations of 4 mA to 20 mA and field bus no longer apply.
 For example, higher performance measurement and enhanced edge processing of data is now possible with the additional power.
 This will unlock valuable insights about process variables that will now be made accessible via a web server running on the field-level devices (field assets), and which will ultimately drive improvements and optimizations in process flows and asset management.